antvis/G2/docs/mark-cell.md

-# Grid
+# Cell

-> The last calendar grid has some performance issues, please wait for it to be rendered.
+> The last calendar cell has some performance issues, please wait for it to be rendered.

-## Ordinal Grid
+## Ordinal Cell

 ```js
 (() => {